SRON-Earth/Balsa/Documentation/Manual.md

 To train a binary forest model on the command-line, run the following command, substituting the appropriate filenames (see [input file format)](#### Input File Format):

 ```
-balsa-train yourinputfile yourlabelfile yourmodelfile
+balsa_train yourinputfile yourlabelfile yourmodelfile
 ```

 This command creates "yourmodelfile", a random forest model trained on "yourinputfile" and "yourlabelfile".

-Various parameters of the training process can be controlled to make trade-offs between the disk usage of the generated model files, the processor/multi-core utilization, wall-clock time, etc. Running `balsa-train` without any arguments displays the full range of options:
+Various parameters of the training process can be controlled to make trade-offs between the disk usage of the generated model files, the processor/multi-core utilization, wall-clock time, etc. Running `balsa_train` without any arguments displays the full range of options:

 ```
 Usage: